Wilhelm Jakobs: First World War

-The aftermath of the lost war, the revolution, and the Versailles Treaty deeply affected Wilhelm Jakobs.
-In December 1918, he participated in the founding of the German National People's Party and even ran for office in parliamentary elections but did not secure a seat.
+The lost war, the revolution, and the Versailles Treaty deeply shook Wilhelm Jakobs.
+In December 1918, he participated in the founding of the German National People's Party and ran for office in parliamentary elections but did not gain a seat.
 In March 1921, the Association of German Wagon Factories was dissolved and replaced by the Association of German Wagon Factories, which was also later dissolved in October 1923.
-Wilhelm Jakobs experienced forced retirement at the age of 65, which greatly affected him for a long time.
-He occasionally found solace in the production based on his invention, the Jakob joint car, during the 1920s.
+Wilhelm Jakobs was forced to retire at the age of 65, but took some solace in the 1920s production based on his invention, the Jakob joint car.

 Death

 In October 1926, Wilhelm Jakobs sold his house in Berlin-Dahlen and relocated with his wife to Bensheim an der Bergstraße.
-However, in 1931, they decided to move back to his hometown of Diezenkausen.
-In 1939, at the age of 80, Wilhelm Jakobs sold his house in Diezenkausen and relocated with his wife to a pension in Bonn.
-Unfortunately, he suffered a stroke on 3 February 1942 and passed away.
+The two subsequently moved back to his hometown of Diezenkausen in 1931.
+In 1939, at the age of 80, Wilhelm Jakobs sold his house in Diezenkausen and moved with his wife to a pension in Bonn.
+He died of a stroke on 3 February 1942.